altera-opensource/ghrd-socfpga/sm_soc_devkit_ghrd/README.md

   - HPS FPGA Bridge and Interrupt
 - HPS EMIF configuration
 - System integration with FPGA IPs
-  - SYSID
-  - Programmable I/O (PIO) IP for controlling DIPSW, PushButton, and LEDs)
+  - Peripheral subsystem that consists of System ID, sSGDMA IP for data movement, Programmable I/O (PIO) IP for controlling DIPSW, PushButton, and LEDs.
+Optionally to enable DFL ROM for OFS peripherals information discovery
+  - Debug subsystem that consists of JTAG-to-Avalon Master IP to allow System-Console debug activity and FPGA content access through JTAG
   - FPGA On-Chip Memory
-  - SGMII with HPS EMAC and Triple-Speed Ethernet Intel FPGA IP
+  - Optional Nios subsystem that consists of NiosV, its execution RAM (FPGA DDR or Onchip Memory), and Mailbox Simple FPGA IP as a medium of communication with HPS
+  - Optional FPGA RGMII subsysten that consists of GMII-to-RGMII conversion for HPS XGMAC into FPGA IO connection
+  - Optional PR subsystem that consists of Partial Reconfiguration regions to be demonstrated

-This repository hosts build scripts for AGILEX GHRD.
+This repository hosts build scripts for AGILEX 5 GHRD.

 ## Dependency
-* Intel Quartus Prime 23.3
+* Intel Quartus Prime 23.4
 * Intel Custom IP will be download automatically from rocketboard.org by the Makefile.
 The download link will be updated to the Makefile for the latest version.
 * Supported Board
-  - Intel Agilex F-Series Transceiver-SoC Development Kit
+  - Intel Agilex 5 Premium Development Kit
-  - Intel Agilex F-Series FPGA Development Kit
+  - Intel Agilex 5 Modular Development Kit
 * armclang
   - This is required for compiling HPS Wipe Firmware (software/hps_debug/hps_debug.ihex) for *_hps_debug.sof generation